 Maryland has a number of water parks that are regionally and internationally known as fun vacation destinations and excellent places for family trips.
 When people spend time at a water park, they typically understand that the water park operators have taken the time and care to make sure that rides are safe, and they may rely on lifeguards and other staff to help keep them safe at the park.
 Unfortunately for many, negligent and irresponsible choices and mistakes could leave them facing serious injuries and expensive medical bills, lost wages, and pain and suffering.

 If you or a loved one was injured at a water park in Maryland, you may be entitled to file a lawsuit to seek compensation for your injuries.
-The Law Offices of Randolph Rice’s Maryland water park injury lawyers may be able to help you with your case.
+The Rice, Murtha & Psoras’s Maryland water park injury lawyers may be able to help you with your case.
 For a free legal consultation with our experienced personal injury attorneys, call our law offices today at (410) 694-7291.

 Common Injuries at Water Parks